How we work

 Who will contact me to ask for my records?

-All providers with claims selected to be in the PERM sample for FFY2014 will receive a letter from the Health Care Authority advising you that a claim you submitted has been randomly selected for review.
-Later, you will receive an initial phone call followed by a letter from the CMS Review Contractor, A+ Government Solutions.
+All providers with claims selected to be in the PERM sample for FFY2017 will receive an initial phone call followed by a letter from the CMS Review Contractor, CNI Advantage, LLC.
 This letter will have the CMS logo across the top.
 Please do not ignore this letter.
-If you have questions, please contact the HCA staff person listed in the letter from us.
+If you have questions, please contact the HCA staff person listed in the letter from us or email HCAPerm@hca.wa.gov.

 How much time will I have to provide records?